 As an advertiser, you are responsible for ensuring that your use of keywords and ad content, including trademarks and logos, does not infringe or violate the intellectual property rights of others.

-If a trademark owner is concerned that their trademark is being used improperly in ad text on ads served by either Bing or Yahoo!
-Search, the owner should first contact the advertiser directly to address the issue.
-If dissatisfied with the outcome, the owner may also wish to contact Microsoft by completing the Intellectual Property Complaints Form for that market, and select the option ‘Trademark Misuse in Ad Copy’.
+If a trademark owner is concerned that their trademark is being used improperly in ad text, the owner should first contact the advertiser directly to address the issue.
+If dissatisfied with the outcome, the owner may also wish to contact Microsoft by completing the Intellectual Property Concern Form for that market, and select the option ‘Trademark Misuse in Ad Copy’.
 See “Ad investigations” below for more details.

 Please note that Microsoft is not a mediator.
 As such, Microsoft encourages trademark owners to engage directly with advertisers who they believe are misusing their trademarks.

-Microsoft will investigate a complaint about trademark infringement in the text of a search ad on Bing and Yahoo!
-Search and take appropriate action after it receives all required information.
-The investigation is designed to ensure the quality and accuracy of ads on Bing and Yahoo!
-Search and to help our users avoid confusion.
+Microsoft will investigate a complaint about trademark infringement in the text of a search ad Search and take appropriate action after it receives all required information.
+The investigation is designed to ensure the quality and accuracy of our ad results and to help our users avoid confusion.

 Please note that Microsoft allows the fair use of trademarks in ad text, such as:

 - Use of a trademark by a reseller of authentic goods or services